-"I have enormous respect for people who do run for office," Rice said in 2005.
-"It's really hard for me to imagine myself in that role."
+"I have enormous respect for people who do run for office," Rice said in 2005, but "It's really hard for me to imagine myself in that role."

-However, reports that began last Thursday suggested that Rice is at the top of Romney's list for consideration as he decides who his running mate will be in the coming presidential elections.
+However reports that began last Thursday, have suggested that Rice is at the top of Romney's list for consideration as he decides who his running mate will be in the coming presidential elections.
 Some believe that such a decision will have a negative impact on Romney's campaign, which has been heavily dependent on securing the support of the GOP faithful.

-"I contacted my contacts within the campaign and said, 'You can't do this,'" Dr. Richard Land, president of the Southern Baptist Convention's Ethics and Religious Liberty Commission, told Newsmax.
+"I contacted my contacts within the campaign and said, 'You can't do this,'" Dr. Richard Land, president of the Southern Baptist Convention's Ethics & Religious Liberty Commission, told Newsmax

 Despite the fact that Land, along with many other conservative Christians, have a deep respect for Rice, Land believes that electing her as his running mate will throw Romney's position on abortion up in the air once more.